-With the 2020 Annual Meeting taking place June 6-10 in Chicago, the Senior Physicians Section Governing Council would like to encourage your participation.
+The Senior Physicians Section Governing Council would like to encourage your participation at the upcoming 2022 AMA Annual Meeting.
 As a member of the AMA and the Senior Physicians Section (SPS), you have the opportunity to influence policies within the organization.
-The section leadership welcomes proposals from members to identify the needs of senior physicians (i.e., doctors age 65 and above, both active and retired).
+The section leadership welcomes proposals from members to advance and promote the needs of senior physicians (i.e., doctors age 65 and above, both active and retired).

-Although proposed resolutions on any topic will be given consideration, the following are broad topics affecting senior physicians that are more likely to be accepted for transmittal to our House of Delegates for adoption.
+Although proposed resolutions on any topic will be given consideration, the following are broad topics affecting senior physicians that are more likely to be accepted by the Senior Physicians Section.

-Practice patterns and transitioning out of practice.
+- Practice patterns and transitioning out of practice to retirement.
 Senior physicians should stay in practice as long as they have the desire and competency to do so, in order to care for an expanding patient population.
 How can senior physicians be an ongoing resource, thereby using their talents and experience?

 An initial review of all resolution idea proposals will focus on:

-- Does the resolution pertain to the mission of the section?
+- Does the resolution pertain to the section?

 - Does the proposal duplicate any existing AMA policy?
 Visit the AMA's PolicyFinder to see if AMA policy already exists on your resolution idea.

-Resolutions must be submitted via email using the resolution idea proposal form (PDF, members only) to [email protected].
-The SPS GC has also developed a presentation to guide you (PDF, members only) through the process.
+Resolutions must be submitted via email using the resolution idea proposal form (PDF) to [email protected].
+The SPS GC has also developed a presentation to guide you (PDF) through the process.
 Upon receipt of your resolution idea, the SPS will send a confirmation email.

 Please plan to discuss your SPS resolution idea proposal at the virtual SPS assembly.